-- 4 When considering an associated namespace, the lookup is the same as the lookup performed when the associated namespace is used as a qualifier (6.4.3.2) except that: - Any using-directives in the associated namespace are ignored. - Any namespace-scope friend declaration functions or friend function templates (10.7.3) declared in associated classes in the set of associated entities are visible within their respective namespaces even if they are not visible during an ordinary lookup (9.7.1.2). - All names except those of (possibly overloaded) functions and function templates are ignored. - Any function or function template in the interface of a named module M (9.11) that has the same innermost enclosing non-inline namespace as some entity attached to M in the set of associated entities is visible within its namespace to a lookup that does not occur within a module unit of M, even if it is not visible during an ordinary lookup. - All declarations that are visible at any point in the instantiation context (9.11.5) of the lookup are visible even if they are not visible during an ordinary lookup, excluding internal linkage declarations attached to the global module.
+- 4 When considering an associated namespace, the lookup is the same as the lookup performed when the associated namespace is used as a qualifier (6.4.3.2) except that: - Any using-directives in the associated namespace are ignored. - Any namespace-scope friend declaration functions or friend function templates (10.7.3) declared in associated classes in the set of associated entities are visible within their respective namespaces even if they are not visible during an ordinary lookup (9.7.1.2). - All names except those of (possibly overloaded) functions and function templates are ignored. - Any function or function template in the interface of a named module M (100) that has the same innermost enclosing non-inline namespace as some associated entity attached to M is visible within its namespace to a lookup that does not occur within a module unit of M, even if it is not visible during an ordinary lookup. - All declarations that are visible at any point in the instantiation context (100.5) of the lookup are visible even if they are not visible during an ordinary lookup, excluding discarded declarations (100.4) and internal linkage declarations attached to the global module.